 The paint needs to be prepped before polishing, so claying the car with a medium or fine grade clay will rid the surface of any embedded contaminants left after washing the car.
 Begin polishing with a light abrasive chemical and work your way up to more aggressive chemicals to remove as much of the scratches and as little of the clear coat as possible.

-Sealant and Waxes.
-Once you’ve finished polishing the vehicle, wash (or rinse) the car again.
-At this time you can apply your sealant of choice for a long lasting, durable protective layer.
-The sealant should last a minimum six months and protect from staining, etching, UV rays, and more.
+Coatings Once you’ve finished polishing the vehicle, wash (or rinse) the car again.
+At this time you can apply your coating of choice for a long lasting, durable protective layer.
+The protectant should last a minimum one year and protect from staining, etching, UV rays, and more.

 Don’t forget the Wheels!
 They should be cool to the touch when you clean them with a dedicated wheel cleaner and wheel brush made for this purpose.
 Give it a sound high-pressure dousing and apply a wheel sealant to protect the wheels from break dust build up.